Does a Home Warranty Cover Well Pumps?

 Bottom line

 Also, keep your well pump well maintained to avoid voiding the coverage from your home warranty policy.
-Yearly checkups from a professional are a must, but also aquatint yourself with basic maintenance to keep your pump in good working order.
+It’s a good idea to get annual checkups from a professional and perform regular maintenance to keep your pump in good working order.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: